Last Updated on September 14, 2021

 Places to stay in Catskill:

-There are plenty of rentals here because Catskill is lovely – check out this spacious apartment right in the center of town, this dreamy cottage, this artist-operated apartment, and this beautifully decorated downtown apartment.
+There are plenty of rentals here because Catskill is lovely – check out this cabin 10 minutes walking from the center of Catskill, this stunning villa that was featured in House Beautiful Magazine and sleeps 8 people, and this this small downtown studio apartment.

 Resort & Spa